Core Design Program

 By completing the online application form, you are entering into an agreement with the College of Design regarding the integrity of your application materials.
 Submitting this form verifies that all work included in the application materials is your own.

 Iowa State University and the College of Design have zero tolerance for plagiarism and cheating.
 Any form of academic dishonesty will not be tolerated.
 Violators will be disqualified from the admission review and will be reported to the university.
-Please refer to the “Policies and Practices” chapter of the ISU Student Information Handbook, Section XIII: Academic Dishonesty (PDF, pp. 18-20), for a description of what constitutes academic dishonesty and possible university actions against violators.
+Please refer to the Policy Library for a description of what constitutes academic dishonesty and possible university actions against violators.

 Completing the Essay

 You will need to complete a new essay for the reapplication process.
 You do NOT need to retake DSN S 183 in order to write a successful essay.
 The essay prompts are general enough that students who took 183 in previous years should be able to answer them as capably as students who are taking the course this year.
 Students can use the topics covered in 183 (past or present) to frame their answers or draw from personal experiences.
-The essay will be administered through Blackboard.
-If DSN PORT (Spring 2016) is not listed on your blackboard, contact Michelle Rasmussen.
-Applicants must go to one of the ELO Testing Centers on campus to write the required essay sometime between April 16 and April 27, 2018.
+The essay will be administered through Canvas.
+Applicants must go to one of the ELO Testing Centers on campus to write the required essay sometime between April 15 and April 26, 2019.
 For details, see the Essay Questions link.

 Submitting Your Portfolio